 The purpose of speed endurance is to prolong the amount of time at which a near optimal speed can be maintained.
 This is particularly useful for sprinters, but will be of benefit to those running longer distances as well.

-Again technique is important with speed endurance, with relaxation being of prime importance because once the athlete starts to "tighten up" the degradation of speed is accelerated.
+Technique is again important with speed endurance, with relaxation being of prime importance as once the athlete starts to "tighten up" the degradation of speed is accelerated.

 It is often useful for you to think about running as "tall and relaxed" as possible, with the height being attained by maintaining the level of the hips as high as possible.